HoffOFHoff/Identify-Masked-Face/README.md

 # Project Topic:
 We will XXXXXXXXXXX
 Here is the three milestone need to be overcome in our project.
-1.Face identification
+1.Face identification.
-2.Mask the face
+2.Mask the face.
-3.Identify the Masked face
+3.Identify the Masked face.